Telok Ayer Street: History

 Telok Ayer Green, a small park with sculptures depicting the festival activities of early Chinese immigrants in Singapore.

 In 1822, Telok Ayer Street was the primary area set aside by Sir Stamford Raffles for the Chinese community.
 As the main landing site for Chinese immigrants, Telok Ayer Street become one of the first streets in Chinatown and formed the backbone of development of the Chinese immigrant community in early Singapore.
 Thus, Telok Ayer Street was the original focal point of settlement in Chinatown.

 Until the late nineteenth century, Telok Ayer Street was the main commercial and residential thoroughfare in Singapore.
-As immigration from China increased, so did the adverse qualities usually associated with a highly concentrated population.
 The high trade traffic along the road leads to the road being the center of the early Chinese slave trade in Singapore.

 Before land reclamation was done in the area, boats used to moor in Telok Ayer Bay waiting to get fresh water, carried by bullock carts, from a well at Ann Siang Hill.

 In 1863, a group of local businessmen including Whampoa, went to Governor Orfeur Cavenagh to request reclaim land in the bay by building a pier and a seawall and filling in the bay at their own expenses to build warehouses.
 However, the request was rejected at that time.
 In 1865, plans for reclamation were again put forward and reclamation work was carried out between 1878 and 1885.
 The land reclamation works including draining the existing marshland, removing the nutmeg plantations, and Telok Ayer Bay was filled in with land removed from hills along the coast, including Mount Wallich.
 Maritime buildings were then built on the reclaimed land.
 Thian Hock Keng which was previously sea facing was five blocks away from the sea front.

 Robinson Road and Anson Road were subsequently built in the reclaimed area.

 The street also was the founding site of one of Singapore's oldest schools, Gan Eng Seng School, which was started in 1885 at 106 Telok Ayer Street as the Anglo-Chinese Free School.
 The historical site marker of the school is nearby at the junction of Telok Ayer and Cecil Streets.

 Temples and mosques are plentiful in this area as they were built by Chinese and Indian Muslim immigrants to show their gratitude for safe passage.
 The numerous religious and clan buildings on Telok Ayer Street testify to their importance in the past.
 These buildings include:

 Thian Hock Keng, the oldest Hokkien temple in Singapore.